 Floor height varies depending on the type of foundation that you choose to build, and the Subfloor Height Above Terrain value that you enter in the Terrain Specification dialog.

 Converting a CAD drawing into a plan’s terrain perimeter allows you to create a perimeter that bounds the 3D terrain and defines the property.

-To model expansion joints in a sidewalk, create a single section of sidewalk and then replicate it with small gaps in between each section.
+To model expansion joints in a sidewalk, create a single section of sidewalk, then replicate it with small gaps in between each section.

-You can create stairs that follow your terrain by drawing the stairs in an area defined by Retaining Walls and snapping the stairs to landings at each end.
+You can create stairs that follow your terrain by drawing stairs in your desired area, while snapping them to landings at each end.

 If you have added Hills and Valleys to your terrain at the same location as a Flat Region, the flat region will have priority over the hills and valleys.

 Retaining walls are automatically drawn with footings and a terrain break, which creates a sharp drop in the terrain along the wall.

 The height of a retaining wall is initially determined by the heights of the terrain on either side of the wall.
 Once placed, a retaining wall can be modified using various edit handles in a Cross Section/Elevation view.